 The Ann Arbor area has become a skating destination offering three free skateparks open to the public.
 Ann Arbor is home to a 20,000 square foot skateboarding facility open year-round featuring kidney pools, flow bowls and rock ride.
 Nearby in Ypsilanti, skate the colorful and vibrant DIY Skatepark at Prospect Park, and the new Ypsilanti Township Skatepark.
 Visit Olympia Skate Shop to gear up or fine-tune before heading out!

 Calling creative thinkers and writers of all ages!
-YpsiWrites recently partnered with the U-M Museum of Art (UMMA) to present a Public Art & Writing Tour highlighting specific pieces or art including murals, sculptures, drawings, and architecture.
+Take a self-guided tour and take on creative writing prompts on the Public Art & Writing Tour highlighting specific pieces or art including murals, sculptures, drawings, and architecture.
 Respond to the prompts in the tour packet and let your imagination wander with creativity!
+Click here for more things to do around arts & culture.

 Visitors can find several self-guided tour options covering everything from historical landmarks, art walks, and architecture.
 There are also ticketed tour options for those interested in behind-the-scenes operations of museums, factory tours and more.
 Check out the full list of tours available around the Ann Arbor area.